 Introducing the NEW Achieve Scholarship—designed to help military students save money on their path to career success.
-Created exclusively for incoming students, if you enroll full-time at Rasmussen College for Fall 2014, you may qualify to be awarded $500 per quarter toward your tuition costs—up to $7,500 on your Bachelor’s degree if you are continuously enrolled full-time.*
+Created exclusively for incoming students, if you enroll full-time at Rasmussen College for Winter 2014-15, you may qualify to be awarded $500 per quarter toward your tuition costs—up to $7,500 on your Bachelor’s degree if you are continuously enrolled full-time.*

 At Rasmussen College, we value your commitment to our country and we want to make sure all military students, families and spouses can afford to attend college full-time.
 We offer flexible and affordable degrees, so we encourage you to take advantage of this scholarship for military students—an exciting opportunity to lower your tuition and achieve your academic and career goals.

 Application Deadlines for Spring 2015:

 Fill out the form on the right or call 888-5-RASMUSSEN to contact a program manager about the Achieve Scholarship and learn all the benefits of becoming a full-time student.

 Achieve Scholarship - Overview

 Rasmussen College will award scholarships up to $8,000.
 These scholarships will be awarded in quarterly increments while attending Rasmussen College.
 In order to be eligible for the scholarship, new students must enroll at Rasmussen College for one of the following academic start dates: February 2015 or April 2015.
 Students must maintain a full-time credit load each quarter and maintain a minimum CGPA of 2.5 for the duration of their enrollment to receive their scholarship.
 Students in the nursing programs (practical nursing and professional nursing) and AcceleratED programs are not eligible for the scholarship.